Walk in beauty.

 We can’t conjure or create newness on our own,

-it always comes to find us
+and yet, it always comes to find us

 and call us by name.